903.8 freeway and expressway guide signs

 Regardless of whether a mainline route originates within a state or crosses into a state from another state, the southernmost or westernmost terminus shall be the beginning point for interchange numbering.

 Each exit ramp shall have a unique designation.
 Ramps from opposite directions on the mainline, that take motorists to the same destination, shall have the same exit number.
 Ramps that serve a movement in one direction, but don’t have a ramp serving traffic from the other direction of travel on the mainline shall have a unique exit number.
 If more than one exit ramp is located within the same physical mile marker of the mainline and physically exits the mainline separately (i.e. clover leaf interchange), then the exit shall be named with the mile marker number and a supplementary letter.
-Supplemental letter shall not be used when an exit peels off the mainline and then splits (i.e. directional interchange), unless there is a special circumstance that would require supplemental letter at the interchange.
+Supplemental letters shall not be used when an exit peels off the mainline and then splits (i.e. directional interchange), unless there is a special circumstance that would require supplemental letters at the interchange.
 The letters shall begin with “A” and continue in alphabetical order.
 Any mile of roadway that has an exit with an “A” shall also have at least an exit “B”.
 Exits shall be supplemented with letters using “A” at the western-most or southern-most exit within a mile marker.
 The highest letter shall always be used at the eastern-most or northern-most exit within a mile marker.
-In the event that all of the ramps for the same interchange do not fall within the same mile marker, use the mile marker in which the centerline of the intersecting route falls within.
+In the event all ramps for the same interchange do not fall within the same mile marker, use the mile marker in which the centerline of the intersecting route falls within.

 For circumferential routes, interchange numbering shall be in a clockwise direction.
 The numbering shall begin with the first interchange west of the south end of an imaginary north-south line bisecting the circumferential route, at a radial freeway or other interstate route, or some other conspicuous landmark in the circumferential route near a south polar location (see Fig. 903.8.32.1).
 The interchange numbers on loop routes shall begin at the loop interchange nearest the south or west mainline junction and increase in magnitude toward the north or east mainline junction (see Figure 903.8.32.2).
 Spur route interchanges shall be numbered in ascending order starting at the interchange where the spur leaves the mainline route (see Fig. 903.8.32.2).